Is Airbnb safe? Check out these tips to improve security on your next vacation.

 If your hope is to continue to use Airbnb over and over again to explore new places, you will want to be a considerate guest in order to earn great reviews from your hosts.

 Consider Purchasing Traveler’s Insurance

 Traveler’s insurance can be beneficial, whether you are going near or far.
 Airbnb doesn’t offer traveler’s insurance policies to renters who are booking over the marketplace.
 However, many travelers can purchase policies from other providers who will cover their losses in the event of illness or injury while traveling.
 This can give you the confidence that you need to truly enjoy your vacation, while also providing you with necessary protection as you go out and explore the world.

 If something doesn’t feel right with a reservation, do not book it.
 And remember: in an emergency situation, or if your personal safety is threatened, contact local police or emergency services immediately.

 Whether you’re looking to leave the hustle of Los Angeles to explore the natural wonder of Yosemite, or you’re a San Francisco local who just wants to check out a new perspective within your own city, if you keep these useful tips in mind, you shouldn’t have trouble scoring a safe place to do it all.

 Is your next vacation looking more like a staycation?
 Why not check out some tips for keeping your home safe.
-Download our free ebook 20 Facts Every Californian Should Know About Home Security.
+Download our free fact sheet 20 Facts Every Homeowner Should Know.

 Thinking about switching roles and becoming an Airbnb host?
 Read our companion post Is Airbnb Safe?
 Security Tips for Airbnb Hosts.